oarabiledev/innerscope/docs/ELEMENTS.md

-For example something like ```mdui```, ```shadcn```, do not use those unless you intend to build those design systems and port them as plugins for innerscope.
+For example something like ```mdui```, ```shadcn```, do not use those unless you intend to build those design systems and port them as plugins for Euphoria.

 Every element must extend the ```ElementComposer``` class, and use the super keyword and with these parameters in